- World’s most powerful terrorist organization

-In 2016-2017, under increased US-led allied air support to forces fighting against IS in Syria and Iraq, IS gradually lost more and more territory from the so-called Islamic State they were creating in large swaths of those two countries.
+In 2016-2017, under increased U.S.-led allied air support to forces fighting against IS in Syria and Iraq, IS gradually lost more and more territory from the so-called Islamic State they were creating in large swaths of those two countries.
 The assault intensified especially after Donald Trump became president.
 For statistics on the number of bombs that the U.S. and its partners in “Operation Inherent Resolve” dropped on ISIS positions in Iraq and Syria, click here.
 Gradually, the IS contingents were driven out of their main strongholds.
+Some highlights:

 • On March 25, 2016 the Pentagon confirmed that U.S. forces had killed IS’s finance minister, Abd al-Rahman Mustafa al-Qaduli.

 • On June 26, 2016, a senior Iraqi general announced that Iraqi forces had completely taken the city of Fallujah away from IS.

 • On October 17, 2016, Iraqi Prime Minister Haider al-Abadi announced the beginning of an operation to retake the city of Mosul from IS, the terror group’s last remaining stronghold in Iraq.